Misfits founding member Jerry Only (Bass/Vocals).

 Photo by Mick Rock © 2011 All Rights Reserved.
 Used under license.

-From hell they came… 30 years ago in a small town in New Jersey called Lodi.
+From hell they came… 40 years ago in a small town in New Jersey called Lodi.
 It was there, at the dawn of the punk movement in April 1977, that the Misfits were born.
 Taking for their name the title of Marilyn Monroe's final movie, they set out to make an impression.
 They wound up making history and creating a legacy that has truly withstood the test of time.
-Today, boasting a massive catalog of music old and new, a new lineup and an influence felt around the world, the Misfits are generating more interest than ever before.
+Today, boasting a massive catalog of music old and new, and an influence felt around the world, the Misfits are generating more interest than ever before.

 From its inception, the Misfits were primal.
 Their music was aggressive, confrontational and dangerous with violent lyrics as seen through the eyes of a monster, coupled with timeless vocal melodies bred from 1950’s rock and roll.
 Immortalizing black and white B horror films in their music, the Misfits developed a ghoulish and totally unique persona; from their hand made musical weapons to the stiletto hairstyle they called the “devil lock.”
 It was the early days of punk and they had created a rebellion all their own.

-Over thirty years on, the Misfits have endured hardcore’s heyday as punk rock’s monster squad, a band whose cult following – a pseudo-secret coven known as the Fiend Club – inspired them to continue to write, record and tour.
+Forty years on, the Misfits have endured hardcore’s heyday as punk rock’s monster squad, a band whose cult following – a pseudo-secret coven known as the Fiend Club – inspired them to continue to write, record and tour.
 These “Fiends” (as their fans are known), which are still multiplying globally, go back now several generations and also includes many artists.
 In fact, bands across the spectrum of rock have offered their tribute by covering the band’s material, including Guns ‘n Roses, with the classic Misfits song "Attitude;" My Chemical Romance who revisited the classic “Astro Zombies” for the soundtrack to “Tony Hawk’s American Wasteland” video game, and Metallica who covered no less than three Misfits songs on their double CD set "Garage Days Revisited," while hailing the band as a key influence on their music.
 A tribute album entitled VIOLENT WORLD featured the likes of Prong, NOFX and Sick of It All.

 The iconic "Fiend Skull," (the official symbol of the group), which was once crudely painted on their equipment, leather jackets and everything they could get their hands on, has since become a staple in pop culture, and an instantly recognizable symbol worldwide.
 Highly collectible and sought after, Misfits memorabilia has appeared in films and on television and continues to be worn publicly by actors, musicians and athletes who acknowledge the band’s cool factor.
 Asked why this hunger for all things Misfits endured, Jerry Only ventures "I think we created a niche.
 We stuck to what we did, and we did it well.
 We never tried to pull something over on people - we just tried to entertain 'em while rocking 'em real hard.
 Besides, I think the love of the horror art form has endured.”
 The impact of the Misfits and their music on pop culture has become a phenomenon in and of itself.